-Early in the morning, set out for a half day guided jungle hike & Bamboo rafting at Periyar National Park.
+Early in the morning, set out for a half-day guided jungle walk & Bamboo rafting at Periyar National Park.
 This activity takes close to 6 hrs.
 The wildlife sanctuary is also famous for its tiger reserve and elephant reserve.
 Visiting the sanctuary will be like exploring the nature around, enjoying the pristine and peaceful atmosphere around and getting relaxed from your busy schedules.
-There are bright chances to spot the elephant herd in the jungle while you are hiking.
-Reach back to hotel by afternoon.
+There are bright chances to spot the elephant herd in the jungle while you are walking.
+Reach back to the hotel by the afternoon.

 Meals: Breakfast & Dinner

-After breakfast check-out from hotel & head towards Kollam, the southern approach to Kerala’s backwaters, surrounded by the calm waterways of Ashtamudi Lake, fringed with coconut palms, cashew plantations and traditional villages – a great place to get a feel for the backwaters without the crowds.
+After breakfast check-out from the hotel & head towards Kollam, the southern approach to Kerala’s backwaters, surrounded by the calm waterways of Ashtamudi Lake, fringed with coconut palms, cashew plantations, and traditional villages – a great place to get a feel for the backwaters without the crowds.
 Also known as Quilon, Kolam is considered as one of the oldest ports on the Malabar Coast and has long been drawing the attraction of international travelers.
 The town served as the leading spice market in medieval and modern times.
 The name of the place “Kollam”, is believed to have been derived from the Sanskrit word Kollam meaning pepper.
-Kollam, is the place which takes the credit for being the hub of the country’s cashew trading and processing industry.
-Affording an impeccable blend of scenic surrounding, tradition and hospitality, Kollam is often referred to as the dreamland of Kerala.
+Kollam is the place that takes the credit for being the hub of the country’s cashew trading and processing industry.
+Affording an impeccable blend of scenic surroundings, tradition, and hospitality, Kollam is often referred to as the dreamland of Kerala.

 Reach Kollam by evening.
 Check-in at the hotel on arrival.
 Evening at your leisure.
 Overnight stay at the hotel in Kollam.

-After breakfast head out for sightseeing tour to Varkala Beach.
-Varkala is an amazing place where you see sea coast along with cliffs.
-Popular for its natural fisheries and springs, and the samadhi of Kerala's saint Sree Narayana Guru, Varkala is a coastal town with pristine beaches, hills, lakes, forts and lighthouses - all of this together makes this town a little paradise located on the uniquely formed Cenozoic sedimentary cliffs in Kerala.
+After breakfast head out for a sightseeing tour to Varkala Beach.
+Varkala is an amazing place where you see the sea coasts along with cliffs.
+Popular for its natural fisheries and springs, and the samadhi of Kerala's saint Sree Narayana Guru, Varkala is a coastal town with pristine beaches, hills, lakes, forts, and lighthouses - all of this together makes this town a little paradise located on the uniquely formed Cenozoic sedimentary cliffs in Kerala.
 There are numerous water spouts and spas on the sides of these cliffs.
 Varkala Beach is a haven for sun-bathing and swimming.

-After breakfast check-out from hotel & head towards Alleppey (a.k.a.
+After breakfast check-out from the hotel & head towards Alleppey (a.k.a.
 Alappuzha).
-Welcome to the “Venice of the East” – Alleppey, world famous for its vast mesmerizing backwaters.
+Welcome to the “Venice of the East” – Alleppey, world-famous for its vast mesmerizing backwaters.
 Also known as Alappuzha, Alleppey is a city in the South Indian state of Kerala.
 Bordering the Laccadive Sea, it is known for its wide network of interlinking, palm-fringed canals called backwaters and rejuvenating Ayurvedic resorts.
-Allepey is also popular for its Houseboat cruises that pass through the serene backwaters, where you can catch glimpses of green paddy fields, choir making activities, beautiful avifauna and witness the life of locals in Kerala.
+Allepey is also popular for its Houseboat cruises that pass through the serene backwaters, where you can catch glimpses of green paddy fields, choir making activities, beautiful avifauna, and witness the life of locals in Kerala.

 Reach Alleppey by noon.
 Check-in at a private houseboat.
 Have lunch on the houseboat.
 Enjoy a boat cruise through the magnificent Vembanad lake for an unforgettable experience of backwater cruising.
 Dinner & overnight stay at the houseboat in Alleppey.